GraemeAdaptit/kitand/README.md

 ### How do I get set up? ###

 * Get Android Studio 4 or later
-* Set up the necessary account for BitBucket (get details from Graeme Costin)
+* Get the URL for the repository from Graeme Costin)
-* Use Android Studio's Source Control to clone the repo from BitBucket, and open the kitand project
+* Use Android Studio's Source Control to clone the repo from Github, and open the kitand project
 * The SQLite database that is included in recent Android systems is used.